Nonlinear filtering based on density approximation and deep BSDE prediction: The BSDE formulation of the filtering problem

 Our next result is a nonlinear Feynman--Kac formula for the filtering problem, with a BSDE reformulation of the prediction equation \eqref{eq: Fokker--Planck}.
-In order to formulate it, we introduce the auxiliary process $X$, equal in distribution to $S$, satisfying
+In order to formulate it, we introduce an auxiliary drift $b\in C_{\mathrm{b}}^\infty(\R^d;\R^d)$ and process $X$, satisfying